The GES 50 Reading Challenge

 Without an excellent standard of literacy, it is proven that students struggle to access lessons, curriculum and exams but more importantly, they are missing out on a whole world of incredible stories, and fascinating characters.

-That is why we at The George Eliot School encourage all students (and staff!) to take part in the reading challenge: to read 50 of the best books ever written before you leave in year 11.
+That is why we at George Eliot Academy encourage all students (and staff!) to take part in the reading challenge: to read 50 of the best books ever written before you leave in year 11.

 Will you make it on to our Wall of Excellence?